 How the Advantage Money Market Special Compares

-When compared to the Money Market accounts tracked by DepositAccounts.com available with the online market area that do not require a large deposit or have a relatively low balance cap, United Bank’s Advantage Money Market Special APY currently ranks first.
+When compared to the Money Market accounts tracked by DepositAccounts.com available within the online market area, United Bank’s Advantage Money Market APY currently ranks second.

 To look for the best MMA rates, both nationwide and state specific, please refer to our Money Market Accounts rates table page.